 Plant diseases typically fall into five categories: bacteria, viruses, fungi, water molds, and nematodes.

 Bacterial diseases tend to develop on older leaves first, whereas viral diseases will develop on younger leaves.

 Fungal diseases develop in moderate temperatures when plants stay wet for many hours a day.
 These diseases include blight, fusarium and verticillium wilts, powdery mildew, various rusts, anthracnose, and leaf spots.

 If your plant isn’t flourishing, look for symptoms in order to diagnose the problem.
-Plants can fail to thrive due to lack of nurture, pests, or even soil deficiency.
+Plants can fail to thrive due to a lack of nurture, pests, or even soil deficiency.
 If you think you might have a plant disease on your hand, inspect your plants carefully.
-Consulting pictures of various diseases may be helpful.
-Some signs of disease in plants include:
+Consulting pictures of various diseases may also be helpful.

 - Wilted or stunted leaves